charwavid/OBS-wiki/Home.md

 OBS has an API allowing developers to create their own unique plugins, giving them and others complete control of their streaming experience.

-If you're interested in developing plugins for OBS, have a look at out [[API documentation and tutorials|OBS-Plugin-API-Documentation]].
+If you're interested in developing plugins for OBS, have a look at our [[API documentation and tutorials|OBS-Plugin-API-Documentation]].